 The Hawker 800XP’s spacious interior typically seats up to eight people in a club configuration with a three-person divan in the back.
+Some 800XP’s are configured with six individual seats.
 At the rear of the plane are an enclosed lavatory and an accessible baggage area with space for at least three large suitcases and several pieces of hand luggage.

 The jet’s quiet interior makes it easy to conduct business or just relax and enjoy the ride.
 These features, along with the 800XP’s all-around performance, make it one of the most sought-after private jets on the charter market.

 Below are the two typical configurations found on a Hawker 800XP: